anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 After Juju has settled the workload status will be marked as `blocked` and the status will show `UA token missing`.

-Anbox Cloud requires a valid Ubuntu Pro token including the Anbox Cloud entitlement, thus a full Ubuntu Pro or a Ubuntu Pro (Apps-only) subscription.
+Anbox Cloud requires a valid Ubuntu Pro token for a full Ubuntu Pro subscription which includes the Anbox Cloud entitlement.
 You can get your Ubuntu Pro token on [Ubuntu Pro](https://ubuntu.com/pro).
 Please speak with your Canonical account representative.

 When you have your Ubuntu Pro token, you can apply it for all relevant charms with the following commands: